-- a registration of the pledge in the shareholders' register of the company for a private company; - b recordation in the shareholders' register held by the Stock Administration Bureau and the issuance of a confirmation letter by the Indonesian Central Securities Depository for shares that are listed on the Indonesian stock exchange; or - c a written acknowledgment from the bank where the account is opened.
+- registration of the pledge in the shareholders' register of the company for a private company; - 2. recordation in the shareholders' register held by the Stock Administration Bureau and the issuance of a confirmation letter by the Indonesian Central Securities Depository for shares that are listed on the Indonesian stock exchange; or - 3. a written acknowledgement from the bank where the account is opened.